-Contact your NC Pre-K Program Policy Consultant for eligibility scenarios that are not included in this section.
+Contact your NC Pre-K Program Policy Consultant for questions about income and eligibility scenarios that are not included in this section.

-B. NC Pre-K Program Eligibility Scorecard (REVISED)
+B. NC Pre-K Program Eligibility Scorecard

 The purpose of the NC Pre-K Program Eligibility Scorecard is to determine eligibility for NC Pre-K services using information from the child's application and supporting documentation submitted by the family.